 Prometheus’ son born from the Oceanid Pronoia, Deucalion, ends up marrying his cousin, Pyrrha.
 The two survive the great flood created by Zeus that was intended to wipe out mankind thanks to Prometheus’ foresight, and they go on to settle in Thessaly, a region in northern Greece.

-What does Prometheus’ Name Mean?
+What Does Prometheus’ Name Mean?

 To distinguish himself from his younger brother and to reflect his uncanny wit, Prometheus’ name is rooted in the Greek prefix “pro-”which means “before.”
 Meanwhile, Epimetheus has the prefix “epi-”, or “after.”
 More than anything, these prefixes gave the ancient Greeks some insight into the personality of the Titans.
-Where Prometheus embodied forethought, Epimitheus was the embodiment of afterthought.
+Where Prometheus embodied forethought, Epimetheus was the embodiment of afterthought.

-What is Prometheus the God of?
+What is Prometheus the God Of?

-Prometheus is the Titan god of fire, forethought, and craft prior to the power-grab by the Olympians and the introduction of Hephaestus into the pantheon.
+Prometheus is the Titan god of fire, forethought, and craft prior to the power grab by the Olympians and the introduction of Hephaestus into the pantheon.
 It is additionally worth noting that Prometheus is accepted to be the patron god of human advancement and achievement per his theft of fire.
-The deed had enlightened mankind en masse, thus permitting the growth of vast civilizations and various technologies.
+The deed had enlightened mankind en masse, thus permitting the growth of vast ancient civilizations and various technologies.

 By and large, Prometheus and Hephaestus both hold the title of a “God of Fire,” although since Hephaestus was largely absent as an influential god until he was whisked away to Olympus by Dionysus, someone had to keep fire in check and guide Greece’s artisans in the meantime.